R4j4n/Advance-Python/README.md

-# Advance Techiniques in Python.
+# Advanced techniques in Python.